Google is taking on Amazon's Alexa, Apple's Siri and Microsoft's Cortana with its own smart service called Google Assistant.

 Allo is Google's new smart chat app.
 The messenger has started its roll out on Android and iOS and is designed to give you plenty of options when it comes to chatting to your friends.

-Google introduced the new app at Google I/O 2016.
 Rather than just giving you a straight-down-the-line messaging app, Allo makes chat more fun and interactive.
 It's based on your phone number - like WhatsApp - and seems to be going after all the popular chat apps, with emoji, stickers, and more.